 Most of us need to save more money to retire comfortably at a time when the American population is living longer.

 One way to work toward that goal is to open an individual retirement account (IRA).
-The account, which acts as a basket for your investments, lets you enjoy certain tax benefits.
-Typically, you will open a traditional IRA or Roth IRA.
+Typically, your options are a traditional IRA or Roth IRA.
 Their tax advantages are different.
 Use Bankrate’s calculator to calculate your earnings for a Roth IRA and traditional IRA.

 You get to pick what investments go into your IRA.
 You can use the money you contribute to your IRA to invest in stocks and bonds.
-You can also invest in CDs.
+You can also invest your money in CDs.

 An IRA CD is an individual retirement account where your money is parked in a CD.
 A CD is a time-deposit account that pays an interest at a set rate in exchange for the saver agreeing to deposit cash for a set term.
 A CD term varies.
 You can find CD terms that range from three months to 10 years.
 Generally, CDs offer a higher rate than savings accounts because they are less liquid.